<check against delivery>

 Other eminent Australians have delivered the Oration, including Professor Tom Calma AO, Jess Hill and Stan Grant.

-So I am in esteemed company, and I am hoping to add to the golden thread of those previous speakers, all of whom have reflected in their own ways the power of inclusion and belonging in Australian life, and like me, tried to capture something enduring of the extraordinary woman we celebrate with this event – the late Anna McPhee.
+So I am in esteemed company, and I am hoping to add to the golden thread of those previous speakers, all of whom have reflected in their own ways the power of inclusion and belonging in Australian life, and like me, trying to capture something enduring of the extraordinary woman we celebrate with this event – the late Anna McPhee.

 And it was Anna, as Chair of DCA, who taught me about the power of rigor, verve, pragmatism, and persistence in the successful pursuit of diversity at the highest levels, often against the greatest odds.

-Long before it was mainstream, Anna was tireless in her demand for diversity.
+Long, long before it was mainstream, Anna was tireless in her demand for diversity.
 She knew that it wasn’t an experiment, or a signal of virtue.

-In fact, one of her Liberal Party colleagues and friends, former Liberal MP Jason Falinski – whom I spoke with a few days ago in preparing for today – gave a moving condolence motion in the House of Representatives after Anna’s death, in which he described her as “a true Liberal” and “an uncompromising advocate for the advancement of women, at a time before it was welcome, and often to her own detriment.”
+In fact, one of her Liberal Party colleagues and friends, former Federal MP Jason Falinski – whom I spoke with a few days ago in preparing for today – gave a moving condolence motion in the House of Representatives after Anna’s death, in which he described her as “a true Liberal” and “an uncompromising advocate for the advancement of women, at a time before it was welcome, and often to her own detriment.”

 He reminded us that Anna “understood better than most that by protecting the rights of the meek she was fighting for the rights and privileges of all people.”